codeboyim/reblog/README.md

 ---
 Visit http://codeboyim.github.io/reblog/ for a live demo with guest user account ```guest``` and password ```guest123```.

-As some experimental features are used, a **later version** of your favourite browser is required.
+As some experimental features are used, a **recent version** of your favourite browser is required.
 Pitfalls will be considered in future development.

 A quick guide is also available at http://codeboyim.github.io/reblog/#/p/Reblog-101